 At the heart of each FIG is a top-notch instructor who develops and leads a class exclusively for the students in your FIG. The FIG instructor selects two complementary UW classes, combining and expanding what you learn in these classes with the main FIG seminar.

-- Some FIG courses have requisites (conditons that must be met before enrolling) such as placement test scores or direct admissions into a specific UW–Madison college.
+• Some FIG courses have requisites (conditions that must be met before enrolling) such as placement test scores or direct admissions into a specific UW–Madison college.
 Read the notes for each FIG to see these listed.
 Such FIGs are open only to students who meet those conditions.

 Undergraduate Research Scholars (URS)